VPAC/superlinux/supercomputingwithlinux.md

 `who -u | sort | less`

-The tee command copies standard input to standard output and also to any files included in the tee.
+A different sort of pipe action occurs with the `tee` command.
+This copies standard input to standard output and also to any files included in the tee.
 The 'tee' indicates that it acts like the letter, or like a tee-pipe used in plumbing.
 When combined with pipes it takes input from a single direction and outputs it two directions.
 This is particularly handy if one wishes to see and save information from a command.

 For example, the following will give an output file of the command who -u (who.txt) and pipes grep over the who -u command;